Nikon D7200 vs D800

-The Nikon D7200 and the Nikon D800 are two digital cameras that were officially introduced, respectively, in March 2015 and February 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7200) and a full frame sensor.
-The D7200 has a resolution of 24 megapixel, whereas the D800 provides 36.2 MP.
+The Nikon D7200 and the Nikon D800 are two digital cameras that were announced, respectively, in March 2015 and February 2012.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7200) and a full frame (D800) sensor.
+The D7200 has a resolution of 24 megapixels, whereas the D800 provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is notably larger (23 percent) than the Nikon D7200.
 Moreover, the D800 is markedly heavier (31 percent) than the D7200.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.